AppliedLogicSystems/ALSProlog/docs/docs/guide/7-Working-with-Uninterned-Atoms.md

 * TOC
 {:toc}

-Like most symbolic programming langauges, ALS Prolog implements atoms in two different ways:
+Like most symbolic programming languages, ALS Prolog implements atoms in two different ways:
 * Atoms can be interned which means that they have been installed in the Prolog symbol table.
 Atoms which have been interned are called symbols.
 * Atoms can also be uninterned which means that they have not been installed